 An unbalanced tire can cause premature wear of the tire and damage to the strut and shock.
 It can also lead to wheel vibration, poor handling, and excessive noise while driving.
 Have your tires balance checked at your Goodyear Auto Service if you notice any of these symptoms.

 Rotating the position of each tire helps equalize tread wear and maximize the life of your tires.
-If your tires aren't rotated regularly, they may need tobe replaced prematurely.
+If your tires aren't rotated regularly, they may need to be replaced prematurely.
 Front tires tend to wear faster than rear tires on front wheel drive vehicles due to added pressure/resistance from steering.

 Plan to have your tires rotated every 6,000 miles.
 Learn more about our Tire Rotation Service.

 Properly repairing a tire that has deflated or is losing air because it has picked up a nail, screw or sharp object is critical.
 Some tires may be repaired if they continually lose air or have a puncture in the tread area.

 Tire repairs need to be performed correctly in accordance with strict industry standards.
 Before any repair, a service professional must properly inspect the tire by removing it from the wheel and inspect the outside and inside to determine the extent of the damage and to determine if the tire can be repaired.